microsoft/PSRule/docs/features.md

 Typically unit tests in traditional testing frameworks are written for a specific case.
 This makes it hard invest in tests that are not easily reusable between projects.
-Several features of PSRule make it eaiser to reuse and share rules across teams or organizations.
+Several features of PSRule make it easier to reuse and share rules across teams or organizations.

 The following built-in features improve portability: